dint-dev/cryptography/cryptography/README.md

       (P-256 / P-384 / P-512 public keys)
     * [RsaPublicKey](https://pub.dev/documentation/cryptography/latest/cryptography/RsaPublicKey-class.html)
       (RSA public keys)
-* Nonces (also known as "IV", "Initialization Vector", "salt") are non-secret byte sequences.
-* AAD (Additional Authenticated Data) is some additional byte sequence that you want a cipher to authenticate when you encrypt/decrypt.

 Note that SecretKey and KeyPair instances are opaque and asynchronous by default.
 They may not be in the memory and may not be readable at all.
 If a SecretKey or KeyPair instance is in memory, it's an